 - Ensure on point pressure and accuracy for component placement.

 - Reduce the stencil aperture dimensions by 10%.
-Otherwise, the thickness of the stencil can also be reduced, that will reduce the amount of solder paste being deposited.
+Otherwise, the thickness of the stencil can also be reduced, which will reduce the amount of solder paste being deposited.

 When two electrically connected points become separated, or an area on the PCB which interrupts the intended design on the circuit is termed as electrical opens.

-- Solder paste printing stage of a surface mount process contribute utmost to this defect.
+- Solder paste printing stage of a surface mount process contributes utmost to this defect.

-- Suppose solder paste is never released to the PCB pad.
-This will result in an insufficient solder joint as solder being placed prior to reflow is insufficient.
+- Insufficient solder on the joint will result in the circuit being open.
 This can happen if solder paste clogs in the apertures of the stencil.

 - Even if the solder volume is adequate, an open can occur if it is not in contact with both the lead and the pad during reflow.
 This is called component lead coplanarity.